Background Check Duration: What to Expect

 Why is my background check taking so long?

-You shouldn’t always expect a fast background check.
+You shouldn’t always expect a short background check duration.
 Most of the time, this process will be relatively quick.
 However, there are many reasons it can take longer than expected.

 On the other hand, it could also be that there was a delay by the background check company.
 If they are inundated with a load of checks, they may have to work through the backlog.
 Since you have no way of knowing about this, you simply need to keep waiting.